stevehanson/shanson-co/readme.md

 This is the repo for [my personal blog](https://shanson.co).
 It was moved from Rails to Middleman in Dec 2016.

+## Dependencies

+Ensure you have Node.js and yarn installed, matching the versions in `.ruby-version` and `.node-version`.
+Install yarn dependencies with `yarn install`.

 ## To build

 To run the development server: